-Accountability and continuous improvement remain key tenets in Perkins V. While the performance indicators for postsecondary CTE did not significantly change, there will be an increased focus on transparency and equity.
+Accountability and continuous improvement are key tenets in Perkins V, with an increased focus on transparency and equity.
 Colleges are required to maintain disaggregated data by student populations, including special populations, and each core indicator according to CTE programs and utilize that information to identify performance gaps and develop plans that focus on serving special populations [Section 113 (b)(4)(B)(ii)].

 Colleges will be required to conduct a data analysis that utilizes disaggregated data to determine the difference between the State Determined Levels of Performance (listed below, 'CTE Baseline Level Performance') and the college's Actual Level of Performance.
-That analysis will help to inform and identify if or where gaps and disparities in performance exist.
+That analysis will help to inform and identify if or where gaps and disparities in performance exist and complete a narrative section to provide detailed responses.